Why $4-a-gallon gas may be coming your way this summer

 “So far, these guys are refusing to take the bait,” said Raoul LeBlanc, a vice president at IHS Markit, a research and consulting firm.
 But he added that the investment decisions of American executives could change if oil prices climb much higher.
 “It’s far, far too early to say that this discipline will last.”

-Seattle Times staff contributed to this report.
+Seattle Times staff and Bloomberg News contributed to this report.